-Public Service Loan Forgiveness is a program designed to encourage federal student loan borrowers to work in careers that better society: teaching, military service, law enforcement, social work, religious service, and nonprofits doing public service work.
-PSLF promises nonprofit employees tax-free forgiveness after making 10 years' worth of payments while working full-time.
+Public Service Loan Forgiveness is a program designed to encourage federal student loan borrowers to work in careers that better society such as teaching, military service, law enforcement, social work, religious service, and nonprofits that do public service work.
+PSLF promises nonprofit employees tax-free forgiveness after making 10 years’ worth of payments while working full-time.

-The Covid-19 pandemic has brought about two significant changes to the PSLF Program:
+The Covid-19 pandemic has brought about two key changes to the PSLF Program:

 - First, if you work for an eligible employer, you get credit towards forgiveness even though your loans are in forbearance.